DrPayne25/city-explorer/README.md

 7. add .env to your .gitignore file
 8. create a LocationIQ account and get an api key to use should be the free tier
 9. create a .env file for react apps it must follow this format REACT_APP_(TITLE_OF_YOUR_CHOOSING)=APIKEY
+10. Refer to the .env_sample for what keys are needed and how to format

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->